by Peter B. Gemma

 There is no free market of ideas candidates or political parties on Election Day.

-Washington Post survey 57 percent of Americans are dissatisfied with the choice between Donald Trump and Hillary Clinton; 44 percent say they would prefer a third-party candidate to run.
+Its not for a lack of demand.
+According to the latest ABC News/Washington Post survey 57 percent of Americans are dissatisfied with the choice between Donald Trump and Hillary Clinton; 44 percent say they would prefer a third-party candidate to run.
 A recent Associated Press/University of Chicago poll revealed that 71 percent of millennials want an alternative to the Republican and Democrat nominees.

 In another survey Public Policy Polling matched a giant meteor hitting the earth against Clinton and Trump.
 The killer asteroid nabbed 13 percent of the vote far more than any third party now ballot qualified.